Charlie Kaufman is often described as weird.

 This correction matters because it points to the actual center of his reputation.

 Being John Malkovich announced Kaufman.
 Eternal Sunshine consolidated him.
-It showed that his most intricate instincts could be joined to a love story without becoming decorative.
+It showed that his most complicated instincts could be joined to a love story without becoming decorative.
 The Writers Guild of America later ranked Eternal Sunshine second on its list of the 101 greatest screenplays of the twenty-first century so far.
-That is not a small footnote.
-It is a sign of how fully the screenplay entered the profession's own canon.
+That is a sign of how fully the screenplay entered the profession's own canon.

 His work keeps circling the same wound